breuleux/synecure/README.md

 ## Configuration files

-* `~/.config/synecure/remotes.json` defines named remotes and paths.
+* `~/.config/synecure/remotes.json` defines protocols and paths for named remotes.
   * You can open an editor for that file with `sy-config edit`
 * `~/.config/synecure/ignore` lists global ignores.
   * You can open an editor for that file with `sy-config ignore`
 * `~/.config/synecure/directories.json` maps directories to last used remotes.
+* `~/.ssh/config` is the standard location to define host information for `ssh`.
+  * For convenience, you can open an editor for that file with `sy-config ssh`